Queen anne, Queen Anne.

 Designated at Local level : Ridgeland/Oak Park Historic District 1994

 Potentially eligible as a contributing resource

-This is a 2.5-story single-family residence in the Queen Anne style built ca. 1890.
+This is a 2.5-story single-family residence in the Queen Anne style built ca. 1895.
 The structural system is frame.
 The foundation is stone.
-Exterior walls are modern vinyl siding and original wood shingles.
-Original wood shingles in front pedimented gable.
-The building has a hip and gable roof clad in replacement asphalt shingles.
-Skylight on south-facing roof slope.
-There is one rear, side slope, brick chimney.
+Exterior walls are original wood clapboard and original wood shingles.
+The building has a high hip roof clad in replacement asphalt shingles and three multiple dormers.
+Large front gable, front-facing gabled dormer, and north-facing hip-roofed dormer.
+There is one rear, straddle ridge, brick chimney.
+Multiple round metal flues.
 Windows are historic wood, 1/1 double-hung sashes.
-There is a single-story, wrap-around open porch characterized by a hip roof clad in asphalt shingles with turned wood posts.
-Double entry doors with single transom window above.
-There is a two-story, rear, frame addition.
+Also, arched, transom and multi-paned windows.
+There is a single-story, full-width open porch characterized by a hip roof clad in asphalt shingles with round wood posts.
+Columns support a small entablature with dentils.
+Wood entry door with transom window.

 Description generated by RuskinARC™.